mtuann/comp5120-data-vis/olympic/README.md

 **Data:** Olympic Games Dataset (1896-2016)

+- The shiny app is available at [Olympic Games Data 1896 - 2022](https://mtuann.shinyapps.io/olympic/).
+It might take up to 30 seconds to load the data (20217 rows, 15 columns).
+- The source code is available at [Github](https://github.com/mtuann/comp5120-data-vis/blob/main/olympic/rio2016.R).

 **Summary:** This project explores a dataset containing information on athletes who participated in the Olympic Games from 1896 to 2016.
-It includes details like name, gender, age, physical attributes, nationality (NOC), games details (year, season, city), sport, and medal achievements.
+It includes details like name, gender, age, nationality (NOC), games details (year, season, city), sport, and medal achievements.

 **Research Questions:**

-1. **Evolution of Participation:** How has athlete participation in the Olympics changed over time, considering factors like gender and region?
+1. **Evolution of Sports Participation:** How has sports participation evolved over the years in the Summer and Winter Olympics?
+Are there any emerging trends in the inclusion of new sports?
 2. **Dominant Sports:**  Which sports have historically garnered the most medals?
 Are there any trends in medal distribution across various sports?
 3. **Powerhouse Nations:** Which countries have consistently dominated the Olympics in terms of medal count?
 Are there any emerging trends in national performance?
-4. **Age and Success:** Is there a correlation between an athlete's age and their likelihood of winning a medal?
-Does this vary across different sports?
-5. **Physical Attributes and Performance:** Do physical attributes like height and weight play a role in medal success across various sports?
+4. **Bias in hosting countries:** Do host countries have a significant advantage in terms of medal count compared to other participating nations?
+5. **Gender Participation:** How has the participation rates and medal counts between male and female athletes evolved over time?
+Are there any disparities in specific sports?

 **Importance and Challenges:**